• Skip to primary navigation

 1. Combine rolled oats, pitted medjool dates, almond butter, vanilla extract, cinnamon, and salt in a food processor.

 2. Process the ingredients until a crumbled, sticky dough forms.
-If your dates are not soft and fresh, you may need to ass 1-2 tablespoon maple syrup in order to get a stickier dough.
+If your dates are not soft and fresh, you may need to ass 1-2 tbsp maple syrup in order to get a stickier dough.
 It can also be added if you would like the dough to be sweeter.

 3. Add raisins to the food processor.
 Pulse several times until evenly combined.
 Using a mini cookie scoop or a tablespoon, scoop the dough and roll into balls.
 Enjoy!